Russian firms rush to open Chinese bank accounts as sanctions bite

 A Chinese businessman with long-term ties with Russia, who also did not want to be identified, said several Russian companies he works with are now planning to open yuan accounts.

-"It's pretty simple logic.
-If you cannot use US dollars, or euros, and US and Europe stop selling you many products, you have no other options but to turn to China.
-The trend is inevitable," the source told Reuters.
+"It is pretty simple logic.
+If you cannot use US dollars or euros, and the US and Europe stop selling you many products, you have no other option but to turn to China.
+The trend is inevitable," he said.

 "Companies will be switching to yuan-rouble business, but in any case, things will become two, three or four times more expensive for Russians because the exchange rate between the yuan and rouble is also changing," said Mr Konstantin Popov, a Russian entrepreneur in Shanghai.